Functional Prenatal Training Second Trimester

 It is vital you communicate these modifications to your instructor.

 My second trimester workouts focus the following three functional parameters.
-They are:

 1. Core stability